 C. Solar Panels. [reserved]

-D. Embodied Carbon [reserved]
+D. Embodied Carbon A green building project must provide an analysis that estimates the embodied carbon of a project.
+The type of analysis is determined based on gross square footage of the green building project: 1.
+For projects under 50,000 sf, only structural materials must be evaluated using Life Cycle Analysis tools or Environmental Product Declarations.

+2. For projects over 50,000 sf, the design team must use a Whole Building Life-Cycle Assessment tool to estimate the embodied carbon of both structural and enclosure materials, and the CO2e per square foot of the project compared to an average CO2e intensity (kg CO2e/unit floor area) for projects of comparable use, and provide explanation why the building materials and systems were chosen.
+This requirement may be met by using one of the following methods:

+LEED Credit for Whole Building Life-Cycle Assessment

+Green Building Initiative’s (GBI) Green Globes for New Construction (NC) Credit for Whole Building Life-Cycle Assessment

+International Living Future Institute’s (ILFI) Zero Carbon Standard.

+Another method approved by the Planning Director.

+3. Projects where at least 50% of the floor area comprises re-use of a pre-existing structure are not subject to these provisions.

 E. Electrification of heating/cooling and residential cooking, domestic water heating, and laundry [reserved]

 5.13.5.
 Authorized Green Building Rating Programs

-Any of the following green building rating programs may be used to meet the requirements of this Section 5.13.

-1. The Leadership in Energy and Environmental Design (“LEED”) Green Building Rating Program developed and overseen by the United States Green Building Council;

-2. The Passive House Green Building Rating Program developed and overseen by either Passive House Institute US, Inc. or the Passive House Institute; or

-3. The Enterprise Green Communities Green Building Rating Program developed and overseen by Enterprise Community Partners, Inc.

 Applicability of Rating Systems.

-1. If a green building rating program offers different green building rating systems, a green building project must use the system that is most directly applicable to the project or building type, as determined by the Planning Director.
+1. If a green building rating program offers different green building rating systems, a green building project must use the system that is most directly applicable to the project or building type, as approved by the Planning Director.

 2. The green building rating system must address the design and construction of buildings, not building operations or neighborhood development.